 Is tax loss harvesting crypto a form of tax evasion?

 Nope.
 Tax loss harvesting crypto is legal.
 But make sure to stick to the wash sale rules in your country to ensure you can actually offset your capital losses.
+You can learn more about what is illegal in our crypto tax evasion guide.

 What’s the crypto tax loss harvesting deadline?